Teide tours

 - If you prefer an easy route with stunning views and minimal effort, choose an easy or moderate Mount Teide hiking tour that uses part of the cable car route.

-- If you enjoy physical challenges and want to reach the summit on foot, a sunrise or sunset hiking tour is ideal—just be prepared for altitude and steep climbs.
+- If you enjoy physical challenges and want to reach the summit on foot, than moderate or difficult levels are ideal—just be prepared for altitude and steep climbs.

 The time of day